rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/m1-asahi-linux.md

 nano ${HOME}/.local/bin/cardano-service
 ```

+Edit the username here if you chose to not use ada.
 Paste the following, save & exit.

 ```bash title="${HOME}/.local/bin/cardano-service"
 #!/bin/bash